okeri/cde/README.md

 Known issues:

-1. Segfaults)))
+1. In some cases unwanted clearing of highlighting errors
-2. hideif overlays not updated after ifdef change
+2. Some multiple open projects issues

 No releases so far, project is in early development stage.